Protecting our wildlife

 New rules for use (for licensed professionals)

-For those licensed professional pest controllers who are authorised to use SGARs, there are now strict conditions in place:
+For those licensed professional pest controllers who are authorised to use SGARs, there are now strict conditions in place during the one year suspension:

 Strictly no outdoor use